exoplatform/exo-documentation/docs/UserWallet.rst

 - The cheap mode is not expensive but may take up to one day to be executed.
 - The recommended mode is slightly more expensive and could take few hours.
-- The fast type is the most expensive and take only one minute to be executed.
+- The fast most is the most expensive and usually takes only one minute to be executed.

 |image10|